 Today’s windows are built to be both strong and efficient, however, if carpentry is something you love to do, you can create your own windows.
 There are many different styles of windows, from awning to casement to double-hung and more.
-For this how-to, our window installation experts explain how to build a simple picture window using a mortise-and-tenon technique.
+For this how-to, our window installation experts explain how to build a window known as a picture window.

 Measuring the Planks

-- First, measure your window openings to determine how long, wide, and deep your windows should be.
+- The first step for how to build a window is to measure your window openings to determine how long, wide, and deep your windows should be.

 - Next, choose a type of wood (like pine, spruce, or cedar) that’s easy to work with but also sturdy.